aarontenzing/wireframe-generator/README.md

 # 3d-Annotated-Wireframe-Generator
-Project made for generating synthetic data
+Project for generating synthetic data.
+With those wireframes we can generate controled stable diffusion images.
+Those images can then be used for fine-tuning our model.